makezurich/makezurich-software-intro/README.md

 - [Go](https://www.thethingsnetwork.org/docs/applications/golang/)

 ### Hosting on virtual machines
-To host your backend, free Linux virtual machines (VM) are provided during #MakeZurich by [Datacenter Light](https://datacenterlight.ch/).
+To host your backend during #MakeZurich, get a free Linux virtual machine (VM) from [Datacenter Light](https://datacenterlight.ch/).

 Contact [support@ungleich.ch](mailto:support@ungleich.ch) with the subject *MakeZurich VM* and specify what you need: